amc1234/magic_8_ball_app/README.md

 # magic_8_ball_app
-Magic 8 ball app for Android
+Simple magic 8 ball app for Android.
+Click the screen to shake the ball.